yetanotherchris/yetanotherchris.dev/content/blog/2010-08-17-6-ways-to-get-the-current-directory-in-csharp.md

 <!--more-->

 ### Directory.GetCurrentDirectory()

+Note: in .NET Core this is the current best practice.
+The details below relate to the .NET Framework 4.5 and below.

 This does an interop call using the winapi GetCurrentDirectory call inside kernel32.dll, which means the launching process' folder will often be returned.
 Also as the MSDN documents say, it's not guaranteed to work on mobile devices.